mashb1t/susops-cli/README.md

 - **Port in use**
   – If you see “bind: Address already in use” in SSH logs, choose a different remote port or free up the existing one with `so rrm <port>`.

-## What is forwarded?

-- ✅ **TCP traffic**: Any TCP socket opened by a SOCKS‑aware client is forwarded through the tunnel.
-- ✅ **DNS**: Domains in the PAC file are resolved on the SSH host.
-- ✅ **Ports**: Any port on the SSH host can be used for remote forwarding.

-## What is not forwarded?

-- ❌ **UDP traffic**: Only TCP is supported by default.
-- ❌ **Non‑SOCKS clients**: Apps not configured for the proxy go direct.